 We are particularly honored in recent years to have played a pivotal role in the creation of two worthy organizations that are now independent nonprofits engaging in vital work in the world today – the Veterans Yoga Project and the Tibetan Children’s Education Foundation.

-— The Veterans Yoga Project is an educational and advocacy organization dedicated to improving the health and well being of military veterans.
+— The Veterans Yoga Project (VYP) is an educational and advocacy organization dedicated to improving the health and well being of military veterans.
 Working in partnership with veterans, active-duty military personnel, student veterans organizations, and other non-profit organizations, Veterans Yoga Project facilitate and undertake teacher training and healing programs that promote resilience and well-being among veterans, their families, and their communities.

 Today, the Feathered Pipe Foundation fiscally sponsors: